pospi/talk-solidity-blockchain-intro/solidity-notes.md

 Imagine it as if another thread might come in and modify your memory at any time.
 If the hash of the contract you're interacting with matches some source, then you can predict it just fine.
 If not- all bets are off and *any* of your externally accessible methods may be called.

 ???
+All these things are really about guarding against race conditions.

 "Specify a gas amount"- because an external contract might send heaps of gas into a method in order to be able to recursively call back into your own contract many times over.
 Limiting gas reduces this risk.

 :TODO: check if ref vars update in response to other contracts mutating them